soujanyaporia/soujanyaporia.github.io/index.md

 # News
 <div class="notice--success">
   <h4>Provost's Chair Early Career Professor</h4>
   <p>I am thrilled to share that I have been conferred by SUTD the prestigious Provost's Chair Early Career Professorship.
-Thanks to all my students, collaborators, and colleagues.</a>.
+Thanks to all my students, collaborators, and colleagues.
   </p>
 </div>
 <div class="notice--success">